miestrode/ekege/README.md

 ## Installation

 Once Ekege is more feature complete, it will be available on crates.io.
-Nevertheless, Ekege requires no external dependencies.
+Nevertheless, Installing Ekege will require no external dependencies.

 ## Documentation